 Over 50% of under-age children are accessing hardcore porn, a possible 10% of 12-13 year olds are addicted to it, with many boys saying they want to inflict the abuse they’ve seen on girls in real life.

 Doing nothing is simply not an option.

-YES to Pornographers as MPs
+YES to MP Pornographers